Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "No. We’ll open up multiple colony sites on Lucent as well," Sartori declared.
 "Everyone at this table, NATO members...
 There’s enough planet to go around.
 And others.
 We’ll keep Nightmare if the others don’t want it.
 We may not have many worlds to barter with right now, but as soon as we let the Coltainers off the leash... we’ll have more than we can handle before long."

 Thompson nodded.
-"And if even half of them turn out as well as Cimbrean did…"
+"And if even half of them turn out as well as Cimbrean did..."

 "...Then the future’s looking bright," Nguyen finished.

 There was a moment of satisfied, comfortable silence around the table, which Davies broke.
 He leaned forward, adjusted the paper in front of him and took a deep breath.

-"I suppose," he said, "that we had better start working out the details…"
+"I suppose," he said, "that we had better start working out the details..."

 ___